Home Warranty Maintenance Requirements: What You Must Do to Keep Coverage Valid

 How Lack of Maintenance Can Void Your Coverage

 When you file a claim, a warranty company technician is dispatched to your home.
-Their job isn't just to diagnose the problem — it's also to determine why it happened.
+Their job isn't just to diagnose the problem.
+It's also to determine why it happened.
 If they identify evidence of neglect, your claim can be denied on the spot.

 Critically, a denied claim is not the same as a voided warranty.
 A maintenance-related denial means your coverage stays intact for other claims, but the specific repair tied to the neglected item won't be paid out.
 Full policy voiding typically only occurs for things like non-payment of premiums or major contract violations.